 Caledonia State Park is located in parts of Franklin County and Adams County, and abuts Michaux State Forest.
 The second oldest state park still in existence (Mount Alto State Park is the oldest), Caledonia State Park was designated in 1903 to protect the site of an old iron furnace owned by U.S. Representative and noted abolitionist Thaddeus Stevens.

 Stevens’ iron furnace was burned down during the Confederates’ invasion of Pennsylvania is the days leading up to the nearby Battle of Gettysburg.
 After the battle, the grounds were used as a makeshift hospital and the furnace was rebuilt.

-Today, the park is known not only for its industrial remains, but also for its hiking trails, which include a portion of the Appalachian Trail.
+Today, the park is known not only for its industrial ruins but also for its hiking trails, which include a portion of the Appalachian Trail (which is only a short distance south of the halfway point sign on the trail).
 However, for those that love Pennsylvania’s waterfalls, Caledonia Falls is an unexpected treat.

 I say unexpected because the waterfall is barely marked on the park map and quite easy to overlook.
 Fortunately, the waterfall’s location directly along Pine Grove Road makes it visible to almost anyone visiting the park.